ethereum/execution-spec-tests/docs/dev/docs.md

 ## Read the Docs

-Originally, documentation was hosted at [readthedocs.io].
-Currently, [execution-spec-tests.readthedocs.io](https://execution-spec-tests.readthedocs.io) is configured to redirect to the Github Pages site.
+Originally, documentation was hosted at readthedocs.io.
+Currently, this now defunct page ([execution-spec-tests.readthedocs.io](https://execution-spec-tests.readthedocs.io)) is configured to redirect to the Github Pages site.
 This is achieved by following the steps listed in the second half of [this answer](https://stackoverflow.com/a/69928404) on stackoverflow.
-A public repo with dummy Sphinx project is required to achieve this: [danceratopz/est-docs-redirect](https://github.com/danceratopz/est-docs-redirect).
+A public repo with a dummy Sphinx project is required to achieve this: [danceratopz/est-docs-redirect](https://github.com/danceratopz/est-docs-redirect).